Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Emission Line Analysis

 The likelihood function is the same as Equation \ref{eq:obssys:likelihood}.
 Fitting two components involves 10 parameters, so more MCMC time steps are required to achieve an equilibrium distribution.
 Similar to the one-component fit, after reaching equilibrium, we used the 16 and 84 percentile values of a 2000-step MCMC sample for the low and high error limits.

 We use an F-test \citep{Lomax:AMzxl9ax} to determine whether a two-component model is preferred over the one-component one.
 In general, increasing the number of parameters improves the $\chi^2$ statistics because with more parameters the model can reproduce more subtle features in data, even if they are statistically insignificant.
 The F-test utilizes both the increase in the number of free parameters and the improvement in the $\chi^2$ to determine which model is preferable.
 As an example, for the fit in Figure \ref{fig:obssys:one_twocomp} the F-test prefers the two-component fit, because the second component significantly improves the $\chi^2$.
 We perform the F-test only when the \ha\ flux of the second component has a S/N larger than 3, otherwise the one-component fit is preferred without performing the F-test.
+In our samples, about 21\% of all 956 fibers preferred a two-component fit over one-component fit.